dixslyf/acush/docs/docs.typ

 handling escapes sequences and removing whitespace.
 Thus, the resulting tokens are at a higher level and more easily parsed by the parser.
+Unfortunately, as the second-stage lexer has more complex tasks to perform, its implementation is also more complicated.
+For example, it has to perform I/O to expand globs and keep track of what token it is currently trying to lex.
+To handle this complexity, the second-stage lexer is implemented as a finite state machine, with its current state dependent on what token type it is currently trying to lex.

 This two-stage approach was chosen for several reasons: